• Skip to primary navigation

 • In a bowl of your standing mixer, add milk and sugar and sprinkle in the yeast.
 Let sit for about 5 minutes while you are getting everything else ready.

-• Add the remaining flour and the salt into the bowl and knead for 10 minutes.
-The dough should be slightly sticky but come away clean from the bowl.
+• Once you have a batter-like mixture, add the remaining flour and the salt into the bowl and knead for 10 minutes.
+The dough should be slightly sticky but come away clean from the mixing bowl.

 • Grease a bowl with about a teaspoon of oil.

-• Melt the butter in a bowl and set aside.
+• Add the melted butter in a bowl and set aside.

 • In another bowl, combine the cinnamon and sugars and set aside.